alxraun/rimworld-modding-wiki/wiki_workspace/wiki/xml/xml-patching.md

 - **Reference Vanilla XML:** Locate values for patching in game files (`Data` folder)
 - **Test Patches Incrementally:** Start with simple patches and build complexity
 - **Check Player.log:** For patch errors and debugging
+- **Class Name Changes:** Some classes have been renamed in recent versions:
+  - `ManhunterPackIncidentUtility` → `AggressiveAnimalIncidentUtility`
+  - `IncidentWorker_ManhunterPack` → `IncidentWorker_AggressiveAnimals`
+  - If patching incident workers, use the new class names.

 ## Common Issues / Troubleshooting: